 Off-Balance Sheet Arrangements.
-There have been no significant changes to our off-balance sheet arrangements since our Annual Report for the year ended December 31, 2018.
+Other than inclusion of operating lease arrangements on the balance sheet, further discussed below, there have been no significant changes to our off-balance sheet arrangements since our Annual Report for the year ended December 31, 2018.